Paulosmelo/PulseRateAnalysis/README.md

 # Resume
 This project was created to help me to learn how to use python and javascript for data visualization.
-It is a web page that shows data from analysis about pulse rates and exercises.
+It is a web page to display data from analysis about pulse rates and exercises.

 # Data
 I get the data from a list of data sources made to help students who are learning about data science.
 If you want to know about it, follow the link below.